 Heat the oil in a large stock pan over medium heat.
 Add the diced onions and green peppers to the heated oil and saute for about 5 minutes, or until the onion has begun to soften.

 Stir in the chicken stock, beans, corn, turkey, spices, and tomatoes.
 Bring soup to a boil.
 Reduce heat and simmer for 20 minutes.
+Keep in mind you may need to add an additional cup of stock if you notice too much liquid evaporating as the soup cooks.

 Stir in cream cheese and heat through until creamy and well combined.
 Serve with desired toppings.